 Private patients

-These recommendations apply ALMOST to all patients, however, there will be cases that have different recommendations, such as not walking and resting more, there will be those who are prescribed anticoagulant for the trip, or there will even be those who are not recommended to travel, until much time after.
+These recommendations apply to ALMOST all patients, however, there will be cases that have different recommendations, such as not going for walks and getting more rest, there will be those who are prescribed anticoagulants for the trip, or there will even be those who are not recommended to travel until much later.
 If you are a particular case, we will let you know in advance.

 Return to Frequently Asked Questions and Answers